Version2beta/talks/idiomatic_erlang_in_42_minutes/idiomatic_erlang.md

 ```
 ]

-Erlang does the same kind of pattern matching and variable binding when defining functions as well.
-If we define a function with a parameter that's constant, like zero in this example, Erlang will only recognize the function when there is a match.
+Erlang does the same kind of pattern matching and variable binding when defining functions.
+If we define a function with an argument that's constant, like zero in this example, Erlang will only recognize the function when there is a match on that constant.
 Anything else will crash and burn.

 Just as an aside, this example returns a value called 'ok'.
 That's not a built-in value or anything, it's what Erlang calls an 'atom'.
 Erlang's atoms are a 'literal' data type, where the name and the value are the same.
 In Ruby, a similar data type is called a symbol.